RocketChat/developer-docs/bots/creating-your-own-bot-from-scratch/README.md

 In order to talk to your chatbot, there must be a user account pre-configured on the Rocket.Chat server that the bot can use to log in.

-To user accounts you need to have admin privileges:
+To add user accounts you need to have admin privileges:

 * On the top bar, click the three dots (Options) and then click **Administration**
 * Select **Users** from the left sidebar